Oyster Creek Golf and Country Club| Englewood FL

 "Home of the best spring breaks, water parks for the kids, tattoo parlors, beer joints, crab shacks, burger barns, and tee-shirt boutiques.
 Plus, more beach trash and trinkets than you can imagine.
 There are high-rise condominiums with beautiful drunk skinny girls on each floor.
 Panama City Beach makes tailgating at a NASCAR infield appear hoity-toity.
 The always-heavy beach traffic blend pick-up trucks, motorcycles, Mercedes Benz, SUVs, and Beamers.
 Perhaps that's the charm of PC Beach – it's so funky, it's fun."

-Next comes the “Forgotten Coast.”
+Next comes the "Forgotten Coast"

 Forgotten Coast